swiss-ai-center/a-guide-to-mlops/pages/the-guide/step-8-save-and-load-the-model-with-mlem/index.md

 save_matrix(df_test, test_words_tfidf_matrix, feature_names, test_output)
 ```

-Update the `src/train.py` file to save the model with MLEM.
+Update the `src/train.py` file to save the model with its artifacts with MLEM.

 ```py
 import os